tmtxt/tmtxt.github.com/_posts/2024-08-26-who-will-win.md

 ![ChatGPT](/files/2024-08-26-who-will-win/chatgpt.png)

-> Use these AIs to speed up and improve your workflow, but don't completely trust them.
-Always
+> In conclusion, use these AIs to speed up and improve your workflow, but don't completely trust
-> verify the answers yourself.
+> them.
+Always verify the answers yourself.